mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 1. the thread object (where the thread will be stored)
 2. the thread attributes (NULL for default)
-3. the function to run in the thread
+3. the function to run in the thread, sometimes called the routine
 4. the arguments to pass to the function (only one argument, so we cast it to a `void *`)

 #### thread creation